Back to top

 Garland

-A garland can be made of foliage, flowers or a mix of both and is wrapped around the coffin.
+A garland or swag can be made of foliage, flowers or a mix of both and is wrapped around the coffin or attached to the sides and ends.
 It isn’t possible to weave flowers through willow or rattan coffins so garlands are a practical way to add flowers to the sides.
-Check with your undertaker if you’re not sure how the garland might be added to your chosen type of coffin and they will be able to advise you.
+Check with your undertaker if you’re not sure how the garland or swag might be added to your chosen type of coffin and they will be able to advise you.